jimbeveridge/flutter_flux/example/README.md

-w_flux Examples
+flutter_flux Example
 ================

-To run the examples, open the root of this repository in a command-line terminal.
+To run the example, follow the instructions at https://flutter.io for setting up a flutter environment and connecting your Android or iOS device.

+Then do this:

+1. cd chat_app
-1. `pub run dart_dev examples`
+1. `pub get`
-2. Open Chromium/Dartium to `http://localhost:8080`
+2. flutter run